projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 ============

 Virtio adopts a frontend-backend architecture, as shown in :numref:`virtio-arch`.
-Basically the FE and BE driver communicate with each other through shared memory, via the virtqueues.
+Basically the FE driver and BE driver communicate with each other through shared memory, via the virtqueues.
 The FE driver talks to the BE driver in the same way it would talk to a real PCIe device.
 The BE driver handles requests